Best Business Structure in Australia: Pros and Cons for Small Businesses

 – Owner is personally responsible and liable for all aspects of the business – Must lodge annual returns (more admin than sole trader) |

-Legal and Tax Implications of Different Business Structures
+Legal & Tax Implications of Business Structure Types

-The tax obligations of business structures will differ according to your exact circumstance, however broadly there are clear implications whether you choose to go down the sole trader, partnership, trust or company route.
-A common question we get asked is “what are the tax benefits of business structures in Australia?”
+The tax obligations of business structures will differ according to your exact circumstances; however, broadly, there are clear implications whether you choose to go down the sole trader, partnership, trust or company route.
+A common question we get asked is “What are the tax benefits of business structures in Australia?”
 Here’s your answer!

 Tax strategy is often the biggest factor when making a business structure decision.
 The intricacies of this are very much case-by-case and require a tax accountant and business advisor to strategise.